trixxitreatz/trixxitreatz/README.md

 # ˶ᵔ ᵕ ᵔ˶

-taking a break , be back soon ! ( possibly ?? )
+taking a break , will pop on sometimes

 i will NOT be responding to any messages or ata signs , but your still welcome to leave one ! ill respond when im off break .